nondescryptid/opendoc-state-court-judgments/2019_SGMC_15/report.md

 7       After a short while, the footage showed the Accused approaching the Complainant’s car from the front left.
 She then walked to the right side of the car from the front.
 She was seen holding a purse in her left hand.
 As she was walking towards the right of the car, she seemed to be transferring something from her left hand to her right hand.
 She continued walking to the front right of the Complainant’s car until she was out of the view of the footage.
 She next appeared in the footage at the right rear of the Complainant’s car.
 She was seen looking over the parapet behind the Complainant’s car, then walked from the right to the left of the car at the rear until she was again out of the view of the footage.
 She next appeared in the footage at the front left of the Complainant’s car and walked away from the car from the front left.

 8       After the Complainant discovered that her car was scratched, she saw that the Accused’s car was still at the car park.
 She then called the police and told the police that “_(a) lady just scratched my car and she is still here.
-I have CCTV.”[\[note: 6\]](#Ftn_6)_ She also called her brother who subsequently came to the Car Park.
+I have CCTV.”[^6]_ She also called her brother who subsequently came to the Car Park.
 When the police arrived at the scene, the Complainant told the police officer to check the Accused’s car key but the police officer told the Complainant that they were not able to do so as they had many cases to attend to.

 9       As a result of the scratch, the Complainant sent her car, a BMW 7 Series, to Performance Motors Limited (“PML”) for repair.
-The cost of repair came up to $7395.14.[\[note: 7\]](#Ftn_7)
+The cost of repair came up to $7395.14.[^7]

 10     In cross-examination, it was put to the Complainant that the Accused was walking towards the staircase at Exit B of the car park when she was seen approaching the Complainant’s car from the front right of the car in the footage.
-The Complainant disagreed and pointed out that the staircase at Exit B of the car park was to the far right side of her car where it was parked, and not behind her car to the right as shown in the sketch plan drawn by the investigations officer (“IO”) in P13.[\[note: 8\]](#Ftn_8)
+The Complainant disagreed and pointed out that the staircase at Exit B of the car park was to the far right side of her car where it was parked, and not behind her car to the right as shown in the sketch plan drawn by the investigations officer (“IO”) in P13.[^8]

-11     It was further put to the Complainant that when the Accused was seen in the footage walking _away_ from the Complainant’s car from the left, she was walking back to her car to retrieve her mobile phone, and thereafter she walked towards lift B.[\[note: 9\]](#Ftn_9) The Complainant said that she would not know.
+11     It was further put to the Complainant that when the Accused was seen in the footage walking _away_ from the Complainant’s car from the left, she was walking back to her car to retrieve her mobile phone, and thereafter she walked towards lift B.[^9] The Complainant said that she would not know.

 #### (D)   The Evidence of the Domestic Helper

-12     Miss Sri Widayati, the Complainant’s domestic helper (“Widayati”)[\[note: 10\]](#Ftn_10), testified that she would wash the Complainant’s car every morning at about 7.00 to 7.30 a.m.
+12     Miss Sri Widayati, the Complainant’s domestic helper (“Widayati”)[^10], testified that she would wash the Complainant’s car every morning at about 7.00 to 7.30 a.m.
 On the morning of the day of the incident, she washed the car as usual and she did not notice any scratch on the car.
 Later in the morning, the Complainant called her and asked her if she saw any “line” on the car when she was washing the car.
 Widayati said no. She identified what she referred to as the “line” as the scratch as shown in P10, from somewhere below the back light beside the licence plate to the front passenger door just below the door handle.
 She said if she were to notice such a scratch when she was washing the car, she would have told the Complainant about it.

 ## THE DEFENCE’S CASE